jeremytammik/tbc/a/2005_net_core.md

 twitter:

-The Building Coder 15-year birthday celebration, @AutodeskRevit #RevitAPI with .NET Core and macro prospects and polygon area algorithms to determine wall area without openings #BIM @DynamoBIM @AutodeskAPS https://autode.sk/dotnetcoreprospect
+The Building Coder 15-year birthday celebration, @AutodeskRevit #RevitAPI with .NET Core and macro prospects, and polygon area algorithms to determine wall area without openings #BIM @DynamoBIM @AutodeskAPS https://autode.sk/dotnetcoreprospect

 A birthday celebration, a forward-looking statement or two and observations on geometry, AI and emissions &ndash; 15 years of The Building Coder